 US CSP Market Growth

 Shown on the left is the forecast for CSP (Concentrated Solar Power).
 In 2010 the demand for CSP was insignificant.
 However, there are several very large projects underway, especially in California and one in Arizona, that are very significant systems.
 CSP is almost exclusively a utility sector technology as it requires a conventional steam turbine to convert heat stored in liquid salt into electrical energy.
 See the Parabolic Trough Solar Systems section.
 The exception is Stirling type engines that do their own conversion.
-See Dish Stirling Systems section.
+See the Dish Stirling Systems section.

 While trough systems do use some water (not excessive), they have two major advantages.
 First, they can be part of a hybrid system that shares the steam turbine system with an auxiliary gas fired front end turbine that can be used on cloudy days and at night.
-Secondly, they can store sunlight energy in the form of molten salt up to an additional 6 to 8 hours which covers the peak demand period during the summer when people arrive home from work and turn on their air conditioners.
+Secondly, they can store sunlight energy in the form of molten salt up to an additional 6 to 8 hours which covers the peak demand period during the summer when people arrive home from work and turn on their air conditioners for a few hours.
 Depending on a utility's portfolio of electricity generators, these advantages can be very important.
 California has one 1,500 MW system and two 2,000 MW systems coming on stream in 2013, 2014 and 2015.